 Do I need to carry out retrospective checks on my existing employees?

-No. Employers do not need to carry out retrospective right to work checks on any existing employees providing they were employed, and adequate right to work checks were carried out, before 6 April 2022.
+No. Employers do not need to carry out retrospective right-to-work checks on any existing employees provided they were employed, and adequate right-to-work checks were carried out, before 6 April 2022.

 What do I need to do now?

-The responsibility for the checks will remain with the employer and you will need to be satisfied checks are being carried out in accordance with the Home Office’s current guidance.
-It is really important that employers are aware of these changes to the right to work checks.
-If you get it wrong, you face a civil penalty of up to £20,000 per person if you employ an illegal worker and have not carried out a correct right to work check.
-Make sure your HR team or those who deal with right to work checks are aware of the changes and happy they know what can and cannot be accepted as evidence.
-If you haven’t already done so, we recommend familiarising yourself with the Home Office online right to work checking process to ensure that you are set up to use this.
+- The responsibility for the checks will remain with the employer and you will need to be satisfied checks are being carried out following the Home Office’s current guidance.
+Employers must be aware of these changes to the right-to-work checks.
+If you get it wrong, you face a civil penalty of up to £20,000 per person if you employ an illegal worker and have not carried out a correct right-to-work check.
+Make sure your HR team or those who deal with right-to-work checks are aware of the changes and happy they know what can and cannot be accepted as evidence.
+If you haven’t already done so, we recommend familiarising yourself with the Home Office online right-to-work checking process to ensure that you are set up to use this.

 Find out more